Squarespace vs. WordPress vs. Wix — SEO Comparison

 If you’re familiar with any one of these platforms already, consider sticking with that platform — you’ll save time.

-If this is your first website endeavor we would recommend Squarespace or Wix.
-You'll save startup time which you can instead put towards content marketing or keyword research.
+If this is your first website endeavor, I’d recommend Squarespace or Wix.
+You'll save startup time which you can put towards content marketing or keyword research.

 If you want a website that’s fully customizable, go with WordPress.